hannibal002/SkyHanni/CONTRIBUTING.md

 If you want to run 1.21 simply run the `Minecraft Client 1.21` configuration in intellij.
 This will compile the 1.21 version and run it.
 Again, this will only use the files specified in `versions/<version>/buildpaths.txt`.

+You may notice some `//#if TODO` comments in the code, these are preprocessor comments that we are using to signify that we need to make this functionality work again on 1.21.
+If for whatever reason you want the preprocessor to ignore these comments, you can add `skyhanni.skipTodos=true` to your `.gradle/private.properties` file.
+This will make the preprocessor ignore all `//#if TODO` comments.

 ### Improving mappings

 The different project versions are set up in such a way that each version depends on a slightly older version from which it is then adapted.